 StoveTrace is a cloud-based remote monitoring system for improved cookstoves in rural households.
 StoveTrace continuously uploads data on cooking events in a home, giving improved stove stakeholders access to use measurements in near real time, without additional field visits.
-StoveTrace also enables rural women to receive cash payments on carbon markets for their use of improved cookstoves.
+StoveTrace also enables rural women to receive cash payments for their measured use of improved cookstoves and carbon mitigation.

 StoveTrace has been installed in over 700 households across more than 30 villages in India.

 Nexleaf has been working in the cookstove monitoring space for the past 6 years as a part of Project Surya, an international collaboration between UCSD, Nexleaf, and TERI.

 Every day, 3 billion people rely on fires inside their homes to cook and to provide light and heat.
 Exposure to the resulting household smoke kills more people each year than malaria, TB, and HIV/AIDS combined.
 These fires also contribute significantly to global climate change, not only due to carbon dioxide emissions, but also because they release black carbon and other particulate matter aerosols, and the wood fuel used in many areas accelerates deforestation.

 “Improved cookstove” is the term for any stove designed to displace a traditional cooking fire in a rural household.
 For decades, a wide range of organizations have been working to design, manufacture, subsidize, distribute, and encourage adoption of improved cookstoves.

 Improved cookstoves can significantly reduce air pollution inside homes.
 However, the actual environmental and health impacts of these cookstoves can vary dramatically based on a number of factors, including stove technology, usability, durability, fuel consumed, and context.
 The right stove technologies and implementation models must be identified, financed, and scaled up in order to maximize climate and health benefits.